MoralisWeb3/docs/docs/01-web3-data-api/evm/token-api/04-Metadata/how-to-get-erc20-metadata-by-symbols.md

 ---
-title: "How to get Uniswap V3 pair address"
+title: "How to get ERC20 metadata by symbols"
-slug: "../how-to-get-uniswap-v3-pair-address"
+slug: "../../how-to-get-erc20-metadata-by-symbols"
-description: "Learn how to get the pair address of a Uniswap V3 liquidity pool using Moralis DeFi API."
+description: "Learn how to get ERC20 metadata by symbols using Moralis Token API."
-sidebar_label: "Get Uniswap V3 pair address"
+sidebar_label: "Get ERC20 metadata by symbols"
 ---

 ## Prerequisites